-Darlene is the anchor of our front office staff, as she has about a dozen years experience working the front office, doing billing and managing accounts medical offices in Bucks County.
+Darlene is the anchor of our front office staff, as she has many years experience working the front office, doing billing and managing accounts medical offices in Bucks County.
 She’s always in a good mood and ready to help you out in any way she can.

-Tracy is new to MIB, but has been doing front office work for many years.
+Tracy also has been doing front office work for many years, and has been with MIB for a few years now.
 She’s also trained in shiatsu massage, so she “gets” what we do!